Blog

 Warehouses made hyper-fast

-Ever thought about why your online purchase can be delivered in one day or even a couple of hours?
-I made it possible for you.
-Ok, this sounds salesy!
-At least I contributed a part to it.
-I worked for a worldwide market leader in intralogistics who equips the biggest warehouses with software and …
+Have you ever wondered why your online purchase arrives in just a day or even a few hours?
+I contributed to making that possible.
+I worked for a worldwide market leader in intralogistics that equips the largest warehouses with software and hardware.
+They tasked me with rebuilding the software …